jonseymour/idiomatic-console/README.md

         console.log("hello world - stderr version!");
     });

-Module authors who would like to use console.log() and console.info() in the manner intended by the designers of the console API can do by defining a local variable, console, as follows:

-    var console=require("idiomatic-stdio").console;

-This will only affect the module's own calls to the console API.
-Calls to other modules that use console.log() or console.info() will be unaffected.

-Of course, there are many node.js APIs that use console.log() with the expectation that it is bound to process.stdout.
-We can support these APIs by encapsulating them with a proxy that restores the expected behaviour.
-For example:
+Of course, there are many node.js APIs that use console.log() to write data with the expectation that console.log() is bound to process.stdout.
+One way to support those modules is encapsulate their APIs with proxies that restore the platform bindings for the duration of calls into those APIs.

 <pre>
 var